matrix-io/matrix-documentation/docs/matrix-core/index.md

 ## Specification

 Our [Protocol Buffer Specifications](http://github.com/matrix-io/protocol-buffers) are currently defined in `proto` files.
 Please use these files to inform your ZMQ payloads.
-More information can be found in the [examples](examples).
+More information can be found in the examples below.

 ## Installation